junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Sam flinches sharply, staring at the heads and bodies, gasping loud.
 "Dean!"

-Dean's eyes are still wide open, amber green, reflecting the shifting colors of the carving glass on the high ceiling.
+Dean's eyes are still wide open, amber green, reflecting the shifting colors of the colored glass windows on the high ceiling.
 And then the lights go out.
 The fangs are still out, ugly, layering over his own teeth.

 So much for going out swinging.